james-cordeiro/cordeiro-box/README.md

 Setting up the remainder of your environment
 ============================================

-The following readme is designed to get you set-up and ready to within the shortest time possible.
-If working in a team please do take a moment to read through and apply this neccessary set-up steps.
+The following readme is designed to get you set-up and ready to within the shortest time possible with Git and Windows environment.
+If working in a team please do take a moment to read through and apply these neccessary set-up steps.

 Git
 ----